RyanQuey/java-podcast-processor/java-workers/README.md

 * However, now that we're bundling all of dependencies into the jar, can use `java-jar...` command

 ## Run it all (except currently, not the jars themselves), skipping things that are already running

+**Note that all these paths are relative to the repo dir, not this dir**

 ```sh
 bash ./scripts/start-everything.sh